 - When federal construction was occurring in 1991, 15,000 graves were found under 30 feet of landfill from the slaves brought to New World and buried in unmarked graves.
 There is now a tribute to these precious souls at the African Burial Ground.

 - The big heroes of 19th century NYC were the sanitation workers who saved the immigrants from death by disease by disposing of the 35 million pounds of horse excrement that was deposited on the streets of the lower east side each year, not to mention the cow and pig carcasses.
 A ticker-tape parade was thrown for them in celebration.

-I love knowing the history of the places I visit because it allows me to look at where I am visiting in a different way and connects me to it.
+I love knowing the history of the places I visit because it allows me to look at where I am visiting differently and connects me to it.
 I also love eating and discovering new foods.
-A big fan of visiting New York City, I have been having fun exploring outside of the normal tourist haunts in the upper east side of Manhattan, which are the only places I had visited until this year.
+A big fan of visiting New York City, I have been having fun exploring outside of the typical tourist haunts in the upper east side of Manhattan, which are the only places I had visited until this year.
 A complimentary tour was offered to me by CityDiscovery Travel.
-As soon as I saw the Tenement that Tales and Tastes tours offered I was sure that was the tour I wanted.
+As soon as I saw the Tenement that Tales and Tastes tours offered, I was sure that was the tour I wanted.
 It took a little convincing two of my girlfriends, as they weren’t sure about a history tour, but they were hooked by twenty minutes into the tour.
 Above are just a few of the cool things we learned.

 Here are just a few of the cool things we saw and ate: